drakenisbet/Wofford/README.md

 # woffordcollege
-This is a collection of my work (homework, projects, etc.) from my time at Wofford College
+This is a collection of my work (homework, projects, etc.) from my time in undergrad at Wofford College.